ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     ORDER BY "s"."Id", "t"."EnrollmentId", "t"."CourseId"
 ```

+The `UseSelection` middleware allows us by just simply attributing a field resolver that returns an `IQueryable<T>` to drill into that data set.

+Without a lot of code we already have a working GraphQL server that returns all the students.
+We are already able to drill into our data and the `UseSelection` middleware rewrites GraphQL selections into `IQueryable<T>` projections that ensures that we only select the data that we need from the database.

+Think about it, we really just added entity framework and exposed a single root field that basically just returns the `DbSet<Student>`.

 ## Filtering

-Without a quite any code we already have a working GraphQL server that returns all the students and we can drill into the data.
-We really just added entity framework and exposed a single root field.

 Let us go further with this.
 We actually can do more here and _Hot Chocolate_ provides you with a filter and sorting middleware to really give you the power to query your data with complex expressions.

-First let us add the following packages.
+First we need to add two more packages that will add the sorting and filtering middleware.

 ```bash
 dotnet add package HotChocolate.Types.Filters